-Ransomware is a type of malicious software designed to encrypt computer files and deny or delete access to them until the victim pays a fee.
-Essentially, the data is held hostage until the ransom is paid.
+Ransomware is malicious software designed to encrypt computer files.
+As a result, it will deny or delete access to the files until victims pay a fee.
+Essentially, the hacker will hold the data hostage until the company pays the ransom.

-Many ransomware attacks come as an attachment on an email and may cause a computer to freeze and display a ransom message, instructions for payment, and a countdown clock on the screen.
+Many ransomware attacks come as an attachment on an email.
+The attack may cause a computer to freeze and display a ransom message, instructions for payment, and a countdown clock on the screen.
 The impact can be financially devastating if the demands are high or the data taken hostage is lost.

-Even though the threat of ransomware has been well known in the tech community for decades, it is a problem that’s difficult to wipe completely.
-It only takes one wrong click or download to give cybercriminals the access they need to completely take control of your data.
+The threat of ransomware is a problem that’s difficult to wipe completely.
+Unfortunately, it only takes one wrong click or download to give cybercriminals the access they need to take control of your data entirely.

 How Do Ransomware Attacks Happen?

 Since the first recorded incident in the 1980s, ransomware has continued to advance.
 Even high-profile organizations such as healthcare providers, hospitals, and school districts are susceptible to a ransomware attack.
 Ransomware can appear through various channels and in different forms.
 Common ways include email links, PDFs, Word documents, or links to malicious websites.

 Ransomware software can encrypt documents, data, photos, and other essential files.
 As a result, the ransomware will cause the files to be inaccessible without a key.
 These attacks can quickly work their way up a network of computers and devastate an entire organization.
-For example, a ransomware incident in 2017 impacted ~4000 servers and 45,000 PCs along with ~2500 applications over a period of about 2 weeks.
+For example, a ransomware incident in 2017 impacted ~4000 servers and 45,000 PCs along with ~2500 applications over two weeks.

-One of the most infamous ransomware attacks in recent years was the Maze Ransomware Attack.
+One of the most infamous ransomware attacks was the Maze Ransomware Attack.
 It spread through multiple channels, including “look-a-like cryptocurrency sites and malspam campaigns impersonating government agencies and well-known security vendors.”

 The Impact of Ransomware Attacks

 Ransomware continues to be a growing threat to organizations.
 The results of the attacks are financially devastating for companies.
 Additionally, attackers will request the ransom payment in bitcoins.
 Which is a digital currency that makes it impossible to track back to the owner.
 Therefore, anonymity of it makes it difficult to track down and charge the criminals.